jarus/flask-mongokit/docs/index.rst

             task.save()
             return redirect(url_for('show_all'))
         return render_template('new.html')

-Now if someone click now on the form button we create a new instance of our model Task and set in the next two lines title and text.
-After that we save the object into your database and redirect the visitor to the list of all task.
+If someone now clicking on the submit button of the form your application will create a new instance of your Task model class.
+In the following we set title and text of the task and save it into your MongoDB.

+But now we want to get a list of task, so we add a other view.

 .. code-block:: python